 What to Look for Then?

 Look for a roofing SEO company that offers complete marketing services.
-A company that will take care of every last detail and
+A company that will take care of every last detail and manage all the marketing efforts for you, from building the perfect web page, to creating the perfect ads.

 Look for a company that provides results and reports them to you regularly.
-A company that adapts to the changes in the market, to the changes that Google frequently implements in their algorithms, and a company that understands the need to constantly adapt and
+A company that adapts to the changes in the market, to the changes that Google frequently implements in their algorithms, and a company that understands the need to constantly adapt and improve.

 A Few Examples of SEO Scammers